Arcadia-Science/noveltree/README.md

 ---

-## Pipeline summary
+## Pipeline summary (Defaults)

-At its core, `NovelTree` is a compilation of methods that facilites user-customized phylogenomic inference from whole proteome amino acid sequence data. **_The method automates all steps of the process, from calculating reciprocal sequence similary to orthogroup/gene-family inference, multiple sequence alignment and trimming, gene-family and rooted species tree inference, to quantification of gene-family evolutionary dynamics._**
+At its core, `NovelTree` is a compilation of methods that facilites user-customized phylogenomic inference from whole proteome amino acid sequence data. **_The method automates all steps of the process, from calculating reciprocal protein-sequence similary to gene-family inference, multiple sequence alignment and trimming, gene-family and rooted species tree inference, to inference of gene-family evolutionary dynamics._**

 Because `NovelTree` is built in [Nextflow](https://www.nextflow.io), the workflow distributes tasks in a highly parallel and asynchronous manner across available computational resources.
 The workflow is currently optimized for a single computational environment but is continually being developed for deployment across AWS spot-instances with Nextflow Tower, and may also be configured to run in a highly parallel manner on SLURM schedulers ([see here for documentation](https://www.nextflow.io/docs/latest/executor.html)).